 Volunteer creative writer at Ella’s helping trafficking survivors voice their experiences

-professional and academic achievements
+professional and academic achievements:

 One year Acting qualification at Oxford School of Drama